ASIDF is honored to recognize the ASIDF Research Grant recipients and their work.

 Funding for the ASID Foundation Research Grant program is made possible by the ASID Foundation, Joel Polsky, and Irene Winifred Eno funds.

-The ASID Foundation (ASIDF) understands the importance of incorporating research into practice and has established the ASIDF Research Grants Program to support projects that result in actionable design principles, guidelines, and/or tools that designers can apply in their design projects.
+The ASID Foundation (ASIDF) understands the importance of incorporating research into practice and has established the ASIDF Research Grants Program to support projects that result in actionable design principles, guidelines, and/or tools that designers can apply in their projects.

 In 2019, the ASID Foundation research committee prioritized four topics of interest as pertinent information designers need for their practice: Design for Mindfulness, Divergent Creativity | Co-Creation, Design for Imperiled People: Humanizing Environments, and Measuring the Return on Investment Through Post-Occupancy Evaluations